ibenjame/SM-PATseq/README.md

 * After seeing a job plan without errors, submit the snakemake job.
 If on a job scheduler such as slurm on a cluster, use a wrapper for submitting the and distriubting the jobs appropriately.

+### Outputs

+* Several folders will be created and populated during the process
+  * Folder "merged_bams" will contain individual sample CCS bam files combining all flowcells in the experiment into one.
+These are named based on the samples.txt file designations provided of the form {name}.merged.ccs.bam
+  * Folder "reads" will contain gzipped fastq and fasta format read files for each sample of the form {name}.fastq.gz and {name}.fa.gz
+  * Each sample should have an output folder by name containing several files:
+    * A sorted and indexed bam file of minimap2 alignments of the form {name}.mm2.bam and {name}.mm2.bam.bai
+    * A log file len.{name}.log summarizing overall tail finding stats
+    * A report summary containing overall stats related to both tail and gene assignment rates {name}.report.summary
+    * A tab-delimited report text file for the sample containing gene-level poly-A tail statistics {name}.report.txt
+    * A length assignment zip file containing only tail identification stats per read {name}.lengths.txt.gz
+    * A full tab-delimited zipped report file with per-read tail and gene assignment {name}.full.txt.gz

+* The sample table {name}.full.txt.gz is a headerless tab-delimited text file with the following fields:
+  1. ReadID – string from the sequencing/ccs generation
+  2. Length – PAT length determined from the read
+  3. Direction – If CCS read is oriented in forward or reverse compliment direction (random based on initial loop priming)
+  4. C – Number of non-A C bases found in the poly-A tail
+  5. G – Number of non-A G bases found in the poly-A tail
+  6. T – Number of non-A T bases found in the poly-A tail
+  7. TerminalUs – Number of terminal Uridyls found AFTER poly-A tail (and before adapter)
+  8. Gene – Gene symbol designation for the read found by minimap2 alignment
+  9. AlignmentScore – Score for the read alignment to the denoted gene
+  10. GencodeString – (Unused if GENCODE is not selected in the config; for Gencode transcriptome alignments the full assignment string rather than just symbol)

+* Note that non-A bases are defined as occuring within the tail as long as they are bracketed by a minimum of 2 A bases on either side.
+We make no assumption that these are true biological in origin vs introduced at some point during reverse transcription and amplification, similar to possible terminal Uridiylation reported stats.
+These are reported for convenience and potential QC.
+Be cautious when making use of these statistics.

 ## Authors

 James Iben (ibenjame@nih.gov)